heradon/Extract/README.md

 This script uses the free unpackers to support many older formats shows upper.

 --------
-How to insall in unix:
+How to install in unix:
 --------

 *In shell: